 - Demonstrated record of success in generating significant commitments from corporations and foundations

-Apply online must include a resume, cover letter, and two writing samples .
-Applications missing items will not be reviewed.
+Apply online must include a resume, cover letter, and two fundraising appeal writing samples.

 PHYSICAL DEMANDS: (The physical demands described here are representatives of those that must be met by an employee to successfully perform the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.
 The phrases “occasionally,” “regularly,” and “frequently” correspond to the following definitions: “occasionally” means up to 1/3 of working time, “regularly” means between 1/3 and 2/3 of working time, and “frequently” means 2/3 and more of working time.)